 The community is now experiencing an ageing and declining population, regarded as being a key aspect threatening the ongoing sustainability of the local community and rural economy.
 Lack of housing and severe housing affordability pressures are considered to be a key contributory factor to this.
-The Estate and the local community wish to provide new housing to attract inward migration, especially to bring new families into the
+The Estate and the local community wish to provide new housing to attract inward migration, especially to bring new families into the area.

 Luss and its environs are identified in the National Park Partnership Plan (2012-2017) as an area that experiences significant visitor pressure and which requires more intense management to reduce the impacts of high levels of visitor pressure and recreation use.
 This will require joint working across a range of partner agencies, local businesses and the community.
+There is a need for continued visitor management alongside improvements in existing, and investment in new, visitor infrastructure.